-EMT-Basic and Paramedic students must achieve a grade of C or better in all EMP/EMS courses and a cumulative 2.0 grade point average at Wallace Community College to receive a certificate or associate in applied science degree.
-To be admitted into the EMT-Paramedic phase of training, each student must have successfully completed a Basic EMT program and be eligible to sit for the National Registry for Basic EMT.
-Prior to entering the second semester of Paramedic, students must possess a valid Alabama EMT-Basic license.
-Students are strongly encouraged to have completed BIO 103, ENG 101, and MTH 116 (or higher) prior to enrolling in the Paramedic concentration.
+Students in EMT, Advanced EMT, and Paramedic must achieve a grade of $\emph{\textbf{C}}$ or better in all EMS curriculum required courses and a cumulative 2.0 grade point average at Wallace Community College to receive a short certificate, certificate or associate in applied science degree.
+Prior to participation in Advanced EMT clinical training each student must have successfully completed an EMT program and possess an Alabama EMT license.
+Prior to entering the Paramedic phase, students must possess a valid Alabama Advanced EMT-Basic license.
+BIO 201 is a pre-requisite to Paramedic entry.
+MTH 100, ENG 101, SPH 106/107, and CIS 146 or documented computer competency must be completed prior to entering the last semester of the paramedic certificate curriculum.
+All EMS students must maintain American Heart Association Basic Cardiac Life Support (BCLS) certification at the Healthcare Provider Level.

 Students who do not continue in the program for consecutive terms are subject to the most current catalog and State of Alabama Department of Public Health, EMS Division policies for the latest term of admission.
+No more than 15 months may lapse between attempts at courses in the 200-level paramedic sequence without a repeat of the entire field of concentration curriculum sequence.
 Students who are removed from the program because of violations of course policy will be reviewed by the EMS Advisory Board for consideration of readmission.
 Readmission is not guaranteed.
 Readmission will be denied for any of the following circumstances: